 First-year law students always ask me if they should join a study group, and the answer that I always give them is “It depends.”
 What works best for one student may not work as well for another.
 For example, your preferred learning style may influence your decision to join a study group.
-Students who are aural learners or kinesthetic learners may find study groups particularly beneficial if the study group talks through legal issues or acts them out, while a study group that creates diagrams or outlines on a whiteboard may be more appealing to visual learners or reading and writing learners.
+Some students may find study groups particularly beneficial if the study group talks through legal issues or acts them out, while a study group that creates diagrams or outlines on a whiteboard may be more appealing to others.
 How members of a study group approach their group studies may also affect how productive it is.

 Here are some tips for making a study group a successful part of your learning strategy in law school: